Live Chat Here!

 Please see the installation and configuration manual for details.

-s a Windows service which can be always on.
+The installer will give you the option to start PointFire Translator either in console mode, or to install it as a Windows service which can be always on.
 It will then open the browser interface on the local machine so that you can enter license keys and API keys, and optionally set credentials that it will store.
 In most cases, these credentials only need to be entered once, even if you are prompted for them later on.

 You need to get a Translator Text API key from Azure

 The installation will prompt you for the following information: